jwpconsulting/projectify/docs/remove-fe.md

 - [x] Plan base template structure in `docs/remove-fe-templates.md`
 - [x] Write out which templates the backend needs and document them in `docs/remove-fe-templates.md`.
-- [ ] Write out which context menus and overlays need to be recreated using new pages in `docs/remove-fe-overlays.md`.
+- [x] Write out which context menus and overlays need to be recreated using new pages in `docs/remove-fe-overlays.md`.
-- [ ] Add template partials from prototyped backend templates to `docs/remove-fe-templates.md`.
+- [x] Add template partials from prototyped backend templates to `docs/remove-fe-templates.md`.
+- [x] Identify all JavaScript only/frontend only functions that need to be recreated in Django.
+Mostly documented in `docs/remove-fe-overlays.md`
 - [ ] Analyze which views Django needs and list them in `docs/remove-fe-views.md`.
 - [ ] Analyze and list which forms the views need in `docs/remove-fe-forms.md`.
 - [ ] Understand if the Django views can use DRF serializers for forms.
 Add any viable DRF serializers to the form list in `docs/remove-fe-forms.md`.
-- [ ] Identify all JavaScript only/frontend only functions that need to be
-      recreated in Django
 - [ ] Identify form widget templates required

 ## Implementation